trevorcook/hkd-lens/README.md

 # generic-lens-HKD

-A library for creating Free Traversals a la Sandy Macguire HKD, (http://reasonablypolymorphic.com/blog/higher-kinded-data).
-It expands on the methodology given there by including sum types and by allowing type- changing traversals, ```Traverse s t a b```.
+A library for creating lenses/prisms/traversals for higher kinded data (HKD) following the method detailed by Sandy Macguire (http://reasonablypolymorphic.com/blog/higher-kinded-data).
+It expands on the methodology given there by including data with multiple constructors and by allowing type-changing traversals, ```Traverse s t a b```.

-This library currently supplies only traversals, though the methodology could be expanded to deliver tighter types: lenses, prisms, or traversals-- depending on use case.
+This library currently supplies only traversals, though the methodology will be expanded to derive lenses and prisms as well.
 However, the methodology only allows traversals which target a single specific location in a data structure.
+This is an inherent feature of the method and will not change.
+Consult the package "generic-lens" for that capability.

 ## A Simple Example
 ### Higher Kinded Data